Incubaid/herolib/lib/web/doctree/client/README.md

-# AtlasClient
+# DocTreeClient

 A simple API for accessing document collections exported by the `doctree` module.

 ## What It Does

-AtlasClient provides methods to:
+DocTreeClient provides methods to:

 - List collections, pages, files, and images
 - Check if resources exist